Asset Manager Jobs in USA with Visa Sponsorship

 Does asset manager qualify as a specialty occupation for H-1B purposes?

 Yes, asset manager consistently qualifies as a specialty occupation.
 USCIS looks for a direct relationship between a bachelor's degree in a specific field, typically finance, economics, accounting, or business, and the duties performed.
-Roles focused on portfolio analysis, securities research, and investment strategy have a well-documented record of H-1B approvals across major financial firms.
+Roles focused on portfolio analysis, securities research, and investment strategy have a well-documented record of H-1B visa approvals across major financial firms.

 Which visa types do asset managers most commonly use for U.S. work authorization?